 Here at Commins & Co, we want to give you the highest quality product for the best value.
-We want to provide you with a wedding ring that will stand the test of time and won’t fall apart on you after a few years.
+We want to provide you with a wedding ring that will stand the test of time.
+We also make sire it won’t fall apart on you after a few years.
 Your wedding ring should last your lifetime and that is what we endeavour to deliver on.
-We can provide you with rings in 9k white/rose/yellow gold but we would recommend choosing 18k rose/yellow/white gold as it is more durable.
-Also when it comes to depth of metal, the cheapest option is light, yet we would recommend choosing intermediate as if, down the line, you require a re-size, there is simply more metal to work with and there is less risk of needed to replace the ring instead.
+We can provide you with rings in 9k white/rose/yellow gold.
+However we would recommend choosing 18k rose/yellow/white gold as it is more durable.
+Also when it comes to depth of metal, the cheapest option is light, yet we would recommend choosing intermediate.
+This is because if, down the line, you require a re-size, there is simply more metal to work with.
+As a result, there is less risk of needed to replace the ring instead.

 Simple Gent’s Wedding Rings

 Finally, if none of these styles are for you, we do have offer classic plain bands to suit your specifications.
 We have three styles ~ Traditional, Flat and Modern.
 Traditional is a more rounded band, which is most common and has been around for many years.
 Flat is, as the name suggests, a style that is very flat with no curve on each side.
 And finally, modern is a combination of the two, it is flat with a slight curve towards the finger on each side.
 Once you reach a decision on this, the next choice is the width of the ring.
 The most popular widths are 4mm to 5mm but we offer from 1mm right up to 8mm so it really comes down to what suits the hand the best.

 The next step is to choose the depth of metal, we offer light, intermediate and heavy.
 We recommend intermediate, as it is still relatively light on the finger but it has enough metal for a future re-size if required.
 Finally, you choose your metal, which as discussed above, is something that should be properly considered as you want your ring to last!